Provided by You Health for patients

 Side effects

-Venlafaxine can cause serious side effects and should be reported to your provider immediately.
+Venlafaxine ER can cause serious side effects and should be reported to your provider immediately.
 Rarely reported side effects include:

-• Increased heart rate, low blood pressure
+• Increased heart rate, increased blood pressure

 • Low sodium (symptoms of low sodium levels may include headache, weakness, difficulty concentrating and remembering)